 Occidental is focusing on large, mature oil and gas assets with long-term growth potential.

-To generate additional cash and improve its operational efficiency, in 2014 the company approved the spin-off of its California oil and gas business into an independent and separately traded company, California Resources Corporation.
-The companies will be separated through the distribution of 80.1% of the outstanding shares of California Resources to holders of Occidental common stock.
-Occidental will retain a 19.9% ownership interest in California Resources for a period of up to 18 months.
+To generate additional cash and improve its operational efficiency, in 2014 the company spun-off of its California oil and gas business into an independent and separately traded company, California Resources Corporation.
+The companies were separated through the distribution of 80.1% of the outstanding shares of California Resources to holders of Occidental common stock.
+Occidental will retain a 19.9% ownership interest in California Resources for up to 18 months.

 In 2013 OxyChem, and Mexichem formed a 50/50 joint venture, Ingleside Ethylene LLC, to build a 1.2-billion-pound per year capacity ethylene cracker at the OxyChem plant in Ingleside, Texas, along with pipelines and storage at Markham, Texas.
 As part of a long-term strategic supply relationship between the companies, essentially all of the ethylene produced from the cracker will be consumed in the manufacture of vinyl chloride monomer (VCM) utilizing existing VCM capacity.
 VCM will be delivered to Mexichem to produce polyvinyl chloride (PVC) and PVC piping systems.

 Growing it assets, in 2013 the company and Qatar Petroleum agreed on the Phase 5 Field Development Plan of the Idd El Shargi North Dome Field, offshore Qatar.
 The project will sustain oil production levels at about 100,000 barrels per day through 2019.
 (In 2011 Occidental also teamed up with ADNOC to develop the major Shah gas field in the UAE).